 Rome is the Capital of Italy and probably the most known city in Italy.
 It is said that Rome has over 25,000 archeological points of interest, some of the most iconic being The Coliseum, The Spanish Steps, Circus Maximus, The Pantheon, The Vatican, and the Trevi Fountain.
-We use the Rome airport as an entry point for our Soriano vacation, because it’s only a 30 minute train ride from Rome to Soriano.
+We use the Rome airport as an entry point for our Soriano vacation because it’s only a 30-minute train ride from Rome to Soriano.

-Florence is known for being the birthplace of Italian renaissance.
+Florence is known for being the birthplace of the Italian Renaissance.
 Packed with rich history, stunning architecture, and popular art, Florence is an easy, clean, and classy city.
 Some of the most notable points here are The Statue of David, The Uffizi Gallery, The Cathedral, and the Old Bridge.
 We spend a whole day in Florence with a special food tour of the city on our Chianti vacation.

 Pisa itself isn’t a huge destination, but it is largely known for its leaning tower.
 Pisa is a short train ride from Florence, so if you’re spending several days in Florence, you can take a half day trip to Pisa to see the tower and cross that off your bucket list.

-Siena is a beautiful city in Tuscany and should be on every tourists list for a stay in Tuscany.
+Siena is a beautiful city in Tuscany and should be on every tourist’s list for a stay in Tuscany.
 We visit Siena on our Chianti Vacation and get an insider’s view into some of Siena’s “Contrade”,- the neighborhoods that compete for the coveted Palio di Siena.
-Don’t forget to visit the Siena Cathedral and the famous Piazza del Campo with it’s wonderful architecture and scenic cafes.
+Don’t forget to visit the Siena Cathedral and the famous Piazza del Campo with its wonderful architecture and scenic cafes.